kkdt/m2package/README.md

    - Assure that the `Repository Observer - <repo>` (i.e. Repository Observer - plugins) role is assigned to the guest user

-   - In the Gradle build script, add the follow to `build.gradle`:
+   - For example, in the Gradle build script, add the follow to `build.gradle`:

    ```
    buildscript {